North Coast Specialty Food & Beverage Conference

 (11 of ) Tracy Mattson of Cookie Take a Bite at North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)

-(12 of ) Marcus Benedetti of Clover Sonoma at North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
+(12 of ) Marcus Benedetti, third-generation management of Clover Sonoma, at North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)

 (13 of ) North Bay Business Journal's North Coast Specialty Food & Beverage Industry Conference at DoubleTree by Hilton Hotel Sonoma Wine Country in Rohnert Park on Jan.
 31, 2018 (WILL BUCQUOY / WB PHOTOGRAPHY)